About the Book

 The Autumn Throne is the third and final instalment of a trilogy centring on the life of one of medieval Europe’s most influential queens, Eleanor of Aquitaine, wife of two kings and the mother of three.

-Due to the plot against her husband in The Winter Crown, Alienor is imprisoned and deprived of seeing her children.
+Alienor has been imprisoned and deprived of seeing her children.
 Although Alienor vows to remain strong, she is at her husband’s mercy and can only watch as Henry’s actions set his sons against each other.

 After more than fifteen years as Henry’s prisoner, Alienor is finally set free after his death and she returns to a position of power as her favourite son, Richard, becomes king, and makes Alienor his regent.
-Keen to see Richard produce an heir to secure the throne, Alienor escorts his bride-to-be, Berenguela, on a dangerous journey across the Alps in winter but Richard is more interested in pursuing his military career which puts him in grave danger.
-When Richard is held hostage, it is up to Alienor to raise the money for his ransom as her younger son, John, waits in the wings for his opportunity to claim the throne of England.
+Keen to see Richard produce an heir to secure the throne, Alienor escorts his bride-to-be, Berenguela, on a dangerous journey across the Alps in winter.

 The Autumn Throne should have been a thrilling conclusion to Alienor’s story considering it is set in one of the most exciting eras in history, however it falls completely flat because everything happens “off screen”.
 As a prisoner, Alienor is reliant on visitors bringing her news and since Chadwick persists on the book being mainly from the queen’s point-of-view, the reader only knows what Alienor knows which makes for tedious reading.
 Most of the first half of the book is centred around Alienor moving from one prison to another, complaining about her treatment, as history swiftly passes her by.
 While I appreciate this makes it all the more real, Chadwick’s insistence on staying with Alienor means we never really get a feel for the other characters and they don’t seem fleshed out as a result.